yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 As long as the IP does not change, the node agent does not try to register again.

-Note that the first step (remove the node instance) is very important because after the provider configuration information changes in the config file as part of the second step, the node agent can't find the node to delete it as the scope is always with the provider and availability zone.
+Note that first removing the node instance from the provider is very important, because after the provider configuration information changes in the configuration file as part of running the `config` command, the node agent will no longer be able to find the node to delete it, as the scope is always with the current provider and availability zone.

 ### How does a node agent perform preflight checks?